jacobdeichert/svelvet/README.md

 ### Cannot pass configuration to svelte's compiler ([Issue #2](https://github.com/jakedeichert/svelvet/issues/2))

 Yeah.
 We'll probably need to look for a [`svelte.config.js`](https://github.com/sveltejs/svelte/issues/1101) file or something.
-By default, `svelvet` should work great with zero config... but the `svelte` compiler does have [some handy features](https://svelte.dev/docs#svelte_compile) users may want to enable.
+By default, `svelvet` should work great with zero config... but the `svelte` compiler does have [some handy features][svelte_compiler] users may want to enable.

 ### Svelte's debug warnings are not shown ([Issue #3](https://github.com/jakedeichert/svelvet/issues/3))